dotnet/dotnet-docker/1.0/README.md

 After running `dotnet run` in the CONTAINER, browse to `http://localhost:8000` in your host machine.

-On Windows, the experience is very similar.
+The experience is very similar using [Windows Containers][win-containers].
+The commands should be the same, with the exception of the `docker run` (specifically the image name).
 Replace the `docker run` command above with the following two commands:

  ```console
 docker run -e "ASPNETCORE_URLS=http://+:80" -it --rm microsoft/dotnet:nanoserver